mailjet/mailjet-apiv3-templating-samples/tutorials/abandoned_cart/README.md

 Using Mailjet's templating language [variables](http://dev.mailjet.com/template-language/reference/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#variables), we can use this data and display it in our emails using the following pattern: `{{ var:property_key:default_value }}`.

-Moreover, as this data is an array source, we can browse it to access each inner object using templating language `for` loops.
+Moreover, as this data source is an array, we can browse it to access each inner object using templating language's `for` loops.

-Start your `for` loops with a `{% for single_element in array_variable %}` statement and end it with a `{% endfor %}` statement.
-Within the loop, a new variable `single_element` is created and updated for each iteration, ready to be used.
+Start your `for` loop with a `{% for single_element in array_variable %}` statement and end it with a `{% endfor %}` statement.
+Within the loop, a new variable `single_element` is created and updated for each iteration and is ready to be referenced in your code.

 See in the snippet below how we repeat the `<tr>` rows for every item and use its data in variables.